Updated November 2016

 - Despite subsection 168(1), where a corporation has a number name, the directors may amend its articles to change that name to a name that is not a number (OBCA, s.
 168(4)).

 - ss.
 170 should also be considered where holders of a class or series are entitled to vote separately as a class or series for certain amendments contained in s.170(1).

 - A registered holder of shares entitled to vote, or a beneficial owner of shares that are entitled to be voted, at an annual meeting of shareholders may, in accordance with ss.
 99 of the OBCA, make a proposal to amend the articles (OBCA, ss.
 169(1)).

 - Special resolution of shareholders authorizing articles of amendment (see the sample document in the Resources section of this How-To Brief).

 3Amend the articles to effect a name change

 - If seeking to change the name of the corporation, you must complete the following:

-- The name search provides a list of all corporate names, business names and trademarks that have already been incorporated or registered and are similar to the proposed name.
+- The name search provides a list of all corporate names, business names and registered or pending trademarks that have already been incorporated or registered and are similar to the proposed name.